MarcusGitAccount/IT-Brainiacs/README.md

 # IT-Brainiacs

 ### About
-A project aimed to try and solve city traffic.
-Currently it only represents a piece of a larger idea that will soon be implemented.
+A project aimed to visualise city traffic.

 The application is using traffic data from Cluj-Napoca(only from car sharing companies at the moment) to make analysis and predictions based on weather.

-### Purpose
-Increasing my backend/frontend/db dev skills and also stepping into learning more ai/deep learning.
-Also learning to organize my files and work on big projects to solve big problems.

 ### Features
 - application index